Aerijo/autocomplete-latex/README.md

  - **Tip**: the completions will appear if the current prefix is an ordered subset of the potential completion.
 This means that while you _could_ type `\subsub` to get the `\subsubsection` completion, you could just type `\sbb` instead.

 If something unexpected is occurring, check your [settings](#settings).
 Make sure all the [requirements](#requirements) are also met.
-If the issue persists, [open an issue](https://github.com/Aerijo/autocomplete-latex/issues) on the repo page and I'll try to help.
-It's still a young package, so I wouldn't expect it to be perfect (yet :wink:).
+If the issue persists, [open an issue](https://github.com/Aerijo/autocomplete-latex/issues) on the repository page and I'll try to help.

 To define your own completions, see [Adding completions](#adding-completions).
-The provided defaults, especially for packages, are what I consider to be the most likely to be used by the user.
+The provided defaults, especially for packages, are what I consider to be widely applicable for many users.
 They are not exhaustive, so you will need to check the documentation for more, and add extras to your personal completions list if desired.

 ## Configuration
 ### Settings
-In the settings view, there are ~~several~~ many options available to customise how this package works.
+In the settings view, there are options available to customise how this package works.
 If changing a setting does not appear to work, try restarting Atom.

 #### User completions path
 Use this to provide the path to your own completions.
-Ensure it is an absolute path, and that you include the file extension as well.
+Ensure that you include the file extension as well.
 More info about what this file can be is found in [Adding completions](#adding-completions) and `./docs/`.

+- Support was recently added for using `~` as an alias for the system home folder.
+If it's not working for you, please let me know.

 #### Enable default completions
-This option allows you to disable the default LaTeX completions.
+This option allows you to disable all the default LaTeX completions.
 This may be preferable if you have a highly customised setup.
-Note that user completions will override the default completions if both share the same display text.
+Note that user completions will always override the default completions if both share the same display text.

 #### Enable builtin provider
 Use this to allow the completions provided by `autocomplete-plus`.
 These are not controlled by this package, so settings here will not affect them.
 They are the words taken from open buffers that appear as you type.